princeorji/comic-book-api/README.md

 `/api/series/${id}/`
 - GET
-  - Returns a 200 response containing the series with the supplied artist ID on the `series` property of the response body
+  - Returns a 200 response containing the series with the supplied series ID on the `series` property of the response body
   - If a comic series with the supplied artist ID doesn't exist, returns a 404 response

 `/api/create-series/`